UoB-COMSM0166/2025-group-15/README.md

 ### Example: Breakdown of Game Difficulty System Design

 1. **Core Difficulty System**
-   The game’s difficulty is influenced by several parameters, such as character attributes, environmental factors, mission objectives, and random events.
-Key factors include the player’s movement speed and health points, obstacles, mission goals like target scores or time limits, and dynamic in-game events.
-These combined elements contribute to the overall challenge level and enhance the player’s experience.
+   Game difficulty is shaped by character stats, environment, mission goals, and random events.
+Key elements include movement speed, health, obstacles, and time or score targets.
+These factors shape challenge and enhance players experience.

 2. **Level Progression System**
-   The game is divided into unique levels, each with specific completion criteria and progression unlocks.
-Each level may also include bonus challenges for perfect completion.
-Achievements are designed to reward players based on progress and skill, incentivizing improvement.
+   Levels have specific completion criteria and progression unlocks, with optional bonus challenges.
+Achievements reward progress and skill, encouraging player improvement.

 3. **Game Feedback System**
-   The feedback system provides players with clear indicators of difficulty, progress tracking, and real-time feedback.
-This ensures that players are aware of their current status, enabling them to adjust their strategies and optimize gameplay performance.
+   Real-time feedback and progress indicators keep players informed, helping them adjust strategies and improve performance.

 4. **Balance Testing**
-   Extensive balance testing was conducted to ensure the game remains both challenging and enjoyable.
-This included internal evaluations and feedback from players of different ages and experience levels.
-Based on the results, adjustments were made to the difficulty curve to find the right balance between challenge and playability.
+   Balance testing ensured the game remained challenging and enjoyable through internal evaluations and feedback from players of different ages and experience levels.
+Adjustments were made to the difficulty curve to maintain a balance between challenge and playability.

 5. **Development Sequence**
-   Early in the development process, a parameter configuration system was established to facilitate debugging and balance adjustments.
-This system helped streamline the overall development workflow and ensured that balance adjustments could be made efficiently as new challenges and feedback emerged.
+   A parameter configuration system was set up early in development to support debugging and balance tuning, streamlining the workflow and enabling quick adjustments based on emerging challenges and feedback.

 <p align="center"><i>Figure 2: Game Difficulty System Flowchart</i></p>